 Click below to find the organizations we fund, our agreements with them, and other useful information.

 Are you looking for health care services in your area?
-Visit Champlainhealthline.ca for online access to local health care information and services, or call 310.2222 (no area code).
+Visit Champlainhealthline.ca for online access to local health care information and services, or call 613.310.2222.

 Did you know that the LHIN funds two types of health provider organizations?

-Health Service Providers: are suppliers of health programs and services that are offered in hospitals, community support service agencies, mental health and addiction service agencies, community health centres, and long-term care homes.
+Health Service Providers: are providers of health programs and services that are offered in hospitals, community support service agencies, mental health and addiction service agencies, community health centres, and long-term care homes.